U.S. Coast Guard to host ‘National Safe Boating Week’ kickoff event

 WASHINGTON, N.C.
-(WNCT) — National Safe Boating Week is kicking off with a special event happening on Friday, May 21 at the Washington Waterfront.
+(WNCT) — National Safe Boating Week kicked off Friday with a special event happening at the Washington Waterfront.

 “Just the basics of going out there and making sure you come back home safe at the end of the day,” said US Coast Guard First Class Boatswain’s Mate Jeramy Young.

-Safety being the top priority for the United States Coast Guard everyday but especially during National Safe Boating Week.
-The weeklong safety awareness PSA is taking place from May 22-29.
+Safety is the top priority for the United States Coast Guard every day but especially during National Safe Boating Week.
+The weeklong safety awareness PSA is taking place starting Saturday through May 29.

 Young says it’s a great way to introduce new boaters to safety measures.